shoaibk-dev/.com/content/post/Boost-Docker-CI-build-speed-to-10X.md

 **Result**:

-- MySQL service initialize in 3 seconds instead of 25 seconds
+- MySQL service initializes in 3 seconds instead of 25 seconds
-- Import testing database using mysql client takes only below 1 second instead of 17 seconds
+- Import testing database using mysql client takes below 1 second instead of 17 seconds
-- My test cases run faster 20-30% (I have few testcases use database)
+- My test cases run 20-30% faster (I have few testcases using database)

 > So, worth a shot !!